-The boulevard effect mentioned before is a positive contribution.
+The boulevard effect of trees mentioned before is a positive contribution to the character of the Conservation Area.
 The street width is not the same on the North and South side of Hesketh Road, although asymmetric, it creates an atmosphere of space with the smaller plots on the South side of the street.